Matin-Marzie/Remote-access/README.md

 **Features we hope to implement in the future**<br>
 **Bibliography**<br>
-**ChatGPT**
+**ChatGPT**<br>
-&emsp;Here are a few polite ways to say "thanks for reading until the end of the text":
+&emsp;Here are a few polite ways to say "thanks for reading until the end of the text":<br>

 &emsp;1.
-Thank you for taking the time to read through the entire text.
+Thank you for taking the time to read through the entire text.<br>
 &emsp;2.
-Your attention to detail and willingness to read until the end is greatly appreciated.
+Your attention to detail and willingness to read until the end is greatly appreciated.<br>
 &emsp;3.
-I appreciate your dedication in reading the entire text.
+I appreciate your dedication in reading the entire text.<br>
 &emsp;4.
-Thank you for your thoroughness in reading until the end of the text.
+Thank you for your thoroughness in reading until the end of the text.<br>
 &emsp;5.
-Your commitment to reading until the end is commendable, thank you.
+Your commitment to reading until the end is commendable, thank you.<br>